complexdatacollective/documentation.networkcanvas.com/_tutorials/building-a-protocol.md

 As before, we will enter a prompt and not assign a task for the stage.
 The prompt text is, "Please position the people you have named in the boxes according to which group you feel they most belong to."
 We save the stage and move on to the next.

-The Sociogram is an interface designed to allow participants to interact with the alters produced within Name Generator stages in three principle ways.<br/><br/>(1) Layout, where the participant spatially arranges the nodes; (2) Edge creation, where the participant can create alter-alter ties; (3) Variable toggling, where the participant can nominate alters has having a given boolean attribute.
-{: .key-concept data-title="Key Concept: Features of the Sociogram"}

 ## Edge Creation

 We will create another Sociogram stage to experiment with creating edges.
 For this stage we'll use node type "Person" and the concentric circles background with 3 circles skewed.

 We create our first prompt, "Please connect any two people who might spend time together without you being there" and we use the sociogram_layout variable we already created.

 Now we will enable edge creation on a Sociogram prompt, by toggling the switch "create edges by tapping on a node" option, in the "Edge Display and Creation" section.

+The sociogram is the primary location within the interview where edges are created.
+A sociogram prompt can only create a single edge type at a time, but note that it can display several.

+In the scenario where multiple edge types are selected for display, creating a new edge that would cover an existing one works simply - the existing edge is visually replaced with the new edge type.
+Both edges are still stored in the interview network.
+Removing this new edge will revert the visual display to the previously visible edge type (only one edge type can be created or removed on a prompt).

+You may consider using this feature to progressively build up a network, by allowing the participant to use the visual "scaffolding" of existing edges to quickly identify where to create new ones.

 In the next box, we will either create a new edge type or select an existing one.
-Since we have not yet created any edge types, we will define one as "know" to correspond with the prompt.
+Since we have not yet created any edge types, we will create a new type called "know" to correspond with the prompt.

 We click "Save and Close" to return to the Sociogram editor.